SQL Date Functions: DATE_TRUNC, EXTRACT, DATEDIFF (2026)

 WHERE order_date >= CURRENT_DATE - INTERVAL '30 days';

--- Retention calculation: days between signup and first purchase
+-- Retention pattern: days from signup to first purchase

 SELECT